-The instrument provides powerful capability to add your own parameters, functions, display algorithms, or other routines to the oscilloscope user interface without having to leave the instrument application environment.
+The instrument provides powerful capability to add your parameters, functions, display algorithms, or other routines to the oscilloscope user interface.
 You can customize the instrument to your needs by using the power of programs such as ExcelTM, MathcadTM, and MATLABTM, or by scripting in VBS.
 Whichever method you use, the results appear on the instrument's display together with the signals that you started with.
-This ability offers tremendous advantages in solving unique problems for a large range of applications, with comparatively little effort from you.
+This ability offers tremendous advantages in solving unique problems for a large range of applications, with comparatively little effort: